jacknugent/me/resume.md

 *Washington, DC*
 </div>

-- **Implemented full-stack scalable solutions** for in-house email-sending provider, processing 7M+ daily emails:
+- **Designed and implemented full-stack scalable solutions** for in-house email-sending provider, processing 7M+ daily emails:
-  - Rearchitected **Node.js** email-personalization backend, reducing codebase by 25% and integrating with **AWS** and **MongoDb**, saving $100k annually through new sending architecture.
+  - Rearchitected **Node.js** email-personalization backend, reducing codebase by 50% and integrating with **AWS** and **MongoDb**, cutting infrastructure costs by $100k/year.
-  - Standardized best practices across **Java** and **React** apps, implementing Dependency Injection, hooks, and encapsulation.
+  - Standardized best practices across **Java**, **Node**, and **React** solutions, implementing Dependency Injection, hooks, and encapsulation.
-- **Optimized infrastructure**, right-sizing EC2 instances to save $60k annually and automating **Docker** deployments for improved velocity.
+  - **Proposed scalable architecture plans**, writing technical docs with diagrams and cost projections, and presented the vision to the broader engineering org to drive alignment and execution.
-- **Introduced serverless architecture**, modernizing analytics tools to reduce complexity and costs.
+- Led architectural planning and cost optimization, designing systems that reduced operational overhead and improved scalability; streamlining email send processing to save $17.8k/year in AWS and MongoDB costs.
-- **Led process improvements**, establishing code review protocols, streamlining release workflows, and driving consensus for innovation.
+- Optimized infrastructure by right-sizing EC2 ($60k/year savings), automating Docker deployments, and migrating to serverless.

 <div class="experience-subheader">
 **Meso Scale Diagnostics**